MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-tutorial.md

     ```
     You'll now need a way to display the collapsible panel, and to create a customer to edit within it.

-2. Update your **CreateNewCustomer** method to create a new customer, add it to the repository, and set it as the selected customer:
+2. Update your **CreateNewCustomerAsync** method to create a new customer, add it to the repository, and set it as the selected customer:

     ```csharp
-    public async Task CreateNewCustomer()
+    public async Task CreateNewCustomerAsync()
     {
         CustomerViewModel newCustomer = new CustomerViewModel(new Models.Customer());
         SelectedCustomer = newCustomer;